user683/HNLMRec/README.md

           f'INTERACTED PRODUCT: \n{{\n"item_id": "{row["item_id"]}", \n"title": "{title}", \n"item_profile": "{item_profile}"\n}}'
   }
   ```
-  Then run the following code to obtain the titles of the hard negative samples：
+  Then run the following in `dataset_process/hard_negative_generation` code to obtain the titles of the hard negative samples：
   ```
-  python
+  python negative_sample_generation.py
   ```
   Finally, run the following code to obtain the text embeddings.
   ```
-  python
+  python negative_sample_to_emb.py
   ```
 - For the second method, you first need to construct the JSON-formatted data required for fine-tuning.
   After fine-tuning the LLM, use the LLM to directly output the embeddings of hard negative samples for users.